-The Qijing 棋經 (also 碁經 or 棊經) "Classic of chess", also known as Xuanxuan qijing 玄玄棋經 "All-mysterious book on chess", is a treatise on Chinese chess written by the Song period 宋 (960-1279) master Yan Tianzhang 晏天章.
-The short book includes 13 chapters.
-In the preface, written by Zhang Jing 張靖, some actual chess masters are mentioned, like Liu Zhongfu 劉仲甫, Yang Zhongyin 楊中隱, Wang Wan 王琬, Sun Xian 孫侁, Guo Fan 郭范 or Li Boxiang 李伯祥.
+The transmitted Qijing consists of 13 chapters that imitate the structure of the military classic Sunzi bingfa 孫子兵法.
+In the preface, written by Zhang Jing 張靖, some famous chess masters are mentioned, like Liu Zhongfu 劉仲甫 (fl.
+1094), Yang Zhongyin 楊中隱, Wang Wan 王琬, Sun Xian 孫侁, Guo Fan 郭范 or Li Boxiang 李伯祥.
 The Qijing was also used by these masters as a model book on planning and strategy.